clj-kondo/clj-kondo/doc/ai/adr/0003-backward-arg-type-inference.md

   currently dropped at merge, an `:or` default value could be checked against the key's inferred spec, and a definition-site style warning could suggest `:keys!` for a proven-required key once 1.13 adoption exists.
+- Known map types are open: a missing key resolves to unknown, not to provable nil, so `(inc (:y {}))` and its destructured equivalents stay quiet.
+Closing provably complete maps, literals and single-literal-return fns, would be sound and catch NPEs, but ret maps built via merge or conditional assoc may under-approximate their keys, so this needs corpus adjudication first.
+- Vector element types do not flow: `loop`, `doseq` and `for` destructuring are untyped, loop also because recur can rebind with other types.
+A vector binding form deliberately gets no init tag, the :vector branch of extract-bindings would leak it wholesale onto elements, which :select relies on.